agile-ts/documentation/docs/packages/core/features/agile-instance/Methods.md

 :::info

-Here are valuable methods of the `Agile Instance` listed.
+Here are valuable methods of the `Agile Class` listed.

 :::